solarlime/chest-of-notes/README.md

 - Delete unneeded notes

 ### Problems:
-- Graphical issues (especially on mobiles)
+- Graphical issues (especially on mobiles) - *mostly fixed*
-- Instability on mobiles
+- Instability on mobiles - *seems to be stable now*
-- Inability to play fetched media in a desktop Safari
+- Inability to play fetched media in a desktop Safari - *fixed*
 - ???

 Try it on [Vercel](https://chest-of-notes.solarlime.dev)!